 Adam Leggett has joined Stantec in its Anchorage office as the Alaska Native Program Manager, focusing on developing business relationships with Alaska Native corporations and organizations.
 Leggett has 10 years of experience working for a variety of Alaska businesses, including oil and gas companies and Alaska Native businesses.

-AECOM, a premier, fully integrated global infrastructure firm, announced that it has hired Corissa Andrews to support its Alaska operations as a student intern.
-In this role, Corissa will provide project and administrative support to Anchorage’s 700 G Street location.
+AECOM, a premier, fully integrated global infrastructure firm, announced that it has hired Matt Narus to support its Alaska operations as a Senior Project Manager.
+In this role, Matt will manage projects as well as work with our team supporting business activities for our Alaska operations.